erikchiodo/eriks-logo-generator/ReadMe.md

 ## Description

-This command line app prompts information and generates personalized logo based on user inputs
+This command line app prompts information and generates personalized logo based on user inputs.

 ## Table of Contents